 Tip: Fix iCloud Photo Library Cannot Download Photos via 3rd Party Tool

-Interestingly, iMyFone provides a tool - D-Port Pro which is designed to help iOS users.
-It is a tool that is fully compatible with iOS 11 version, iPhone X, iPhone 8 and iPhone 8 plus.
-Features of D-Port Pro include:
+Interestingly, iMyFone provides a tool - iMyFone iTransor (its original name is iMyFone D-Port Pro) which is designed to help iOS users.
+It is a tool that is fully compatible with iOS 12/11 version, iPhone X, iPhone 8 and iPhone 8 plus.
+Features of iTransor include:

 - It restores iCloud, iTunes, or backup files selectively.

-- WeChat, Whatsapp, and messages in general are separately backed up.
+- WeChat, Whatsapp, Contacts and messages in general are separately backed up.

 - Backs up iPhone without overwriting or duplicating data.

 In order to download and restore iCloud backup, click “Restore Backup to Device” and select the iCloud backup from the backup list.
 If you do not find the iCloud backup in the list, you can still download it from your iCloud account.
-Click the hyperlink “Download iCloud Backup” which is located below the backup list, then follow the instructions you find so you can restore the files.
+Click the hyperlink “Log in” which is located below the backup list, then follow the instructions you find so you can restore the files.
 The steps include:

-- Once you have downloaded and scanned the backup, the data will be displayed by iMyFone D-Port Pro iPhone backup and restore tool to allow you to preview.
+- Once you have downloaded and scanned the backup, the data will be displayed if you choose to preview first.

 - After previewing the data, click “Restore”.
 The program will now restore the data of your choice.
 After some time, you would be able to view and make use of the data on your iOS device.